-(d) Unaudited as of September 26, 2018.
-Does not include approximately twelve months of capitalized interest (\$274,545) which is projected to be deposited into the Debt Service Fund at closing from the proceeds of the Bonds.
+(c) Unaudited as of May 13, 2020.
 Neither Texas law nor the Bond Order requires the District to maintain any particular sum in the Debt Service Fund.

-(e) Based upon 3.5 residents per completed and occupied single family home.
+(d) Based upon 3.5 residents per completed and occupied single-family home.